 "You don't know?"

-"I just found myself here.
-What about you — what are you doing at this hour?"
+"I was here before I noticed.
+And you — what are you doing at this hour?"

 Atem said nothing.

-There was no sign of Seto getting out of the car.
-He stayed with just his face out the window, looking at Atem for a while.
+With no sign of getting out, only his face at the window, Seto looked at him for a while.
 Atem looked back at the car.
-The headlights lit the road, and somewhere an insect was calling.
+The headlights lit the road, and somewhere an insect was singing.

 "Where were you headed."

-The clock in the park pointed to the small hours.
+The clock in the park read well past midnight.

 "I know it's an imposition."

 Seto started to say something and stopped.
-Whatever word he had been about to say remained unknown, but there was a brief pause.
+What the words would have been, Atem couldn't tell, but there was a small pause.

-"There are rooms to spare.
-It's more reasonable than waking Yugi in the middle of the night."
+"I have rooms to spare.
+More rational than dragging Yugi out of bed in the middle of the night."

-Atem put his hand to the door.
+Atem put his hand on the door.
 The lock released.

-Seto was facing forward, and Atem faced forward too.
-The night city moved past the windows.
+Seto kept facing forward, and Atem faced forward as well.
+The night city flowed past the window.

 "Then we're the same."

 A brief silence fell.
-It wasn't an uncomfortable one.
+It was not an uncomfortable one.

 "I'll think about it tomorrow.
-Tonight I'll owe you one."
+Tonight I'll owe you."

 "Isn't that the same thing?"

-The night continued outside the window.
-Atem leaned back against the seat.
-The robes of the king of the Underworld spread slightly out of place across the expensive leather, but Seto said nothing about it.
+Outside the window the night went on.
+Atem let himself settle back against the seat.
+The robes of the King of the Underworld spread across the expensive leather, somewhat out of place, and Seto said nothing about it.

 The room he was shown to was large.
-It was probably among the largest places Atem had ever stayed — in the living world, in memory.
-He decided to reserve judgment on the taste of the furnishings.
+It would rank among the largest places Atem had ever stayed — in the sense of his memories of the living world, at least.
+On the matter of the furnishings' taste, he decided to reserve judgment.

-Seto came as far as the door, said only "if you need anything, ask the servant," and turned to leave.
+Seto came as far as the door, said only, "Tell the staff if you need anything," and turned to go.

 "Kaiba."